-He takes the time to explain things in a way that everyone can understand.
-I am now reading another book that does not take the time and i feel that this book The seven Daughter of Eve laid the foundation for me to be able to understand better the terminology and concepts of mtDNA.
+Something I really like is that the author takes the time to explain things in a way that everyone can understand.
+I am now reading another book that does not take the time and I feel that this book The seven Daughter of Eve laid the foundation for me to be able to understand better the terminology and concepts of mtDNA.

 Cover of Book: The Seven Daughters of Eve: The Science That Reveals Our Genetic Ancestry